RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ### Vigor

 How many Energy Cubes must be on a card at the end of the turn in order to acquire it.
-Represented by circles on Magic Circle Cards.
+Represented by the outer circles on Magic Circle Cards.

 ## Overchanneling